Cherokee Landing State Park

 ***NOTICE*** Due to winterization at Cherokee Landing State Park, the entire park will be closed from December 1, 2019 through March 1, 2020.

-Located in the Cookson Hills, just south of Tahlequah on Lake Tenkiller, Cherokee Landing State Park features 93 RV sites with electric and water hookups, a dump station, 45 primitive campsites, covered picnic shelters and restrooms with hot showers.
+Located in the Cookson Hills, just south of Tahlequah on Lake Tenkiller, Cherokee Landing State Park features RV sites with electric and water hookups, a dump station, primitive tent campsites, covered picnic shelters and restrooms with hot showers.
 RV sites can accommodate rigs up to 40-feet in length.
+All RV and tent site reservations must be made online.

 Lake Tenkiller, which boasts 13,000 acres of water and over 130 miles of shoreline, is known as a wonderful place for boating, watersports and fishing.
 Fishermen staying at Cherokee Landing State Park in Park Hill can catch a variety of crappie, large and smallmouth bass, catfish and white bass.
 The park also offers a lighted boat ramp and handicap-accessible fishing dock.